Tips on Building a Mountain Home in Western North Carolina

 These three simple steps will help you navigate through the process of building your home in the mountains at The Coves Mountain River Club Caldwell County real estate development:

 Design your Carolina mountain property with the end in mind.
 Have your designer inspect your property and consider the direction of the view, where the sun will be shining when it is cold and when it is hot.
-How steep is the property is, where is the driveway access, utilities access, and which trees you want saved?
+How steep is the property is, where is the driveway access, utility access, and which trees you want to be saved?
 These are questions to discuss with your designer before you go to contract with a builder.
 Planning ahead will cost you much less to build and maintain over the long run, and reduce your home energy costs.
-But most importantly, you and your family will be far more happy with the results.
+But most importantly, you and your family will be far happier with the results.